Greek prime minister promises ‘free week’s holiday to Rhodes’

 - Timing: the offer clearly excludes peak summer, which may be regarded as extending from June to September 2024.
 April, May and October are low-season months with plentiful accommodation.

-- Wil air fares be included?
+- Will air fares be included?
 It seems extremely unlikely, since buying return tickets for 20,000 overseas visitors would cost at least £5m.

-The deal will prove beneficial to airlines, but not to tour operators who would normally be selling package holidays.
+The deal may prove beneficial to airlines, but not necessarily to tour operators who would normally be selling package holidays in spring and autum.

 A spokesperson for Tui, one of the big two holiday companies, said: “We are aware of the kind offer from the Greek government and we are awaiting further information.”